lantzenlowe/itcs3160-spring2020-project/README.md

 <p><b>Marissa Oxford</b> - Computer Science Undergraduate Student at the University of North Carolina at Charlotte
 <p><b>Adam Zeid</b> - Computer Science Undergraduate Student at the University of North Carolina at Charlotte
 <p><b>Carson Groulx</b> - Computer Science Undergraduate Student at the University of North Carolina at Charlotte
+<p><b>Jesse Espinoza</b> - Computer Science Undergraduate Student at the University of North Carolina at Charlotte

 # Table of Contents: